 Everyday Driver: Everyone welcome.
 If you have no track experience you'll have fun, but it will be more intimidating.

 RB: Study the track and practice on a simulator beforehand.
 Drive the track multiple days in a row.
-Purpose is improving your driving skills as much as possible.
+The trip's purpose is improving your driving skills as much as possible.

-EDD: Show up to the first track and figure it out.
+EDD: Show up to the first track and figure it out with and instructor.
 Hop on the autobahn and twisty backroads, while switching between 5 different cars, and figure it out as we go.
 Try it all again on another track.
-Purpose is having a variety of experiences.
+The trip's purpose is having a variety of experiences.